Dr Naomi Head

 2020-2022: Elected Trustee, British International Studies Association

-2018 - present: Co-founder and Co-convenor of the British International Studies Association Working Group on Emotions in Politics and International Relations
+2018 - 2021: Co-founder and Co-convenor of the British International Studies Association Working Group on Emotions in Politics and International Relations

 2018: Winner of the British International Studies Association Excellence in Teaching International Studies Prize